virtualgraham/Neo4jBolt.jl/README.md

 # Neo4j Bolt Driver for Julia

-Neo4j is the world’s leading Graph Database.
-It is a high performance graph store with all the features expected of a mature and robust database, like a friendly query language and ACID transactions.
-The programmer works with a flexible network structure of nodes and relationships rather than static tables — yet enjoys all the benefits of enterprise-quality database.
-For many applications, Neo4j offers orders of magnitude performance benefits compared to relational DBs.

-Neo4jBolt.jl is a Julia port of the official [Neo4j Driver](https://github.com/neo4j/neo4j-python-driver).
+Neo4jBolt.jl is a direct port of the official [Neo4j Driver](https://github.com/neo4j/neo4j-python-driver) to Julia.
 It supports Neo4j 3.0 and above using the fast binary Bolt protocal.

-This driver does not support HTTP REST based communications.
+The Bolt driver is designed to be much faster than the HTTP REST based driver.
 For a Neo4j Julia driver that supports HTTP and REST, see [Neo4j.jl](https://github.com/glesica/Neo4j.jl).

+## Todo

-Additionally, encrypted SSL connections and cluster routing have not yet been implemented in this version.
+Encrypted SSL connections and cluster routing have not yet been implemented in this version.

 ## Getting Started with Neo4j